52 Ancestors,

 My Plan

 In the hopes someone out there may some day search for one of my missing ancestors and find this post, I am going to list all my current 4th great grandparent brick walls.
 The information in the table below are possible vitals.
 These are the clues I am working from in hopes of putting a name to an ancestor.
 If you have any information regarding one of these families, please contact me and let’s compare notes.
+UPDATE: I have broken through some of my brick walls since originally publishing this list and have removed those rows from my table.

 4th Great Grandparent Brick Walls